Common Cold versus Flu

 Common cold viruses include the Rhinovirus (50% cases), common Coronavirus (alpha and beta), and the Respiratory Syncytial Virus (RSV).
 Coronaviruses can also be of the SARS type causing pandemics and epidemics like SARS (Severe Acute Respiratory Syndrome- 2002), MERS (Middle East Respiratory Syndrome) and COVID (2019-20).
 The symptoms of such Coronavirus infections can also resemble those of Flu, so these are called ILI (Influenza like Illness).

 One may often hear people say, they are down with ‘Viral’ by which they usually refer to a Common Cold or Flu.

 The doctor may use terms like –

-URI/URTI – Upper respiratory tract infection: Refers to Common Cold or Flu, and ear infections, sinus infections and throat infections (pharyngitis)
+URI/URTI – Upper respiratory tract infection: Refers to common cold or Flu, along with ear, sinus and throat infections (pharyngitis)

 Further reading –